Layr-Labs/eigenx-contracts/src/billing/BILLING_OVERVIEW.md

 - Single source of truth for accounts and balances
 - Each account has one `int96 balance` (positive = credit, negative = debt)
 - Tracks all registered products (Compute = Product 1, AI = Product 2, etc.)
-- Stores settled charges per account, per product, per period
 - Provides period calculation (calendar months from genesis)
+- Accepts charges from product modules

 **Product Modules (Spokes):**
-- `ComputeBilling`: Time-based - continuous accrual, auto-settlement
+- `ComputeBilling`: Time-based continuous accrual with period settlement
-- `UsageBilling`: Metered - discrete events, admin-triggered settlement
+- `UsageBilling`: Metered discrete events with period settlement
-- Each module calls `BillingCore.charge()` to deduct from account balance
+- Each module calls `BillingCore.chargePeriod()` to deduct from account balance
 - Multiple products can charge the same account

+### Unified Settlement Pattern

+Both ComputeBilling and UsageBilling use the same settlement pattern:
+1. **Accumulate** charges during the period
+2. **Settle** at period end (monthly)
+3. **Charge** BillingCore for the period

+This unified approach provides:
+- Predictable monthly billing cycles
+- Consistent behavior across all products
+- Event-based period attribution for analytics
+- Efficient batch settlement operations

 ### Key Data Structures